flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+August 2023: Sarah was awarded a Distributed Leadership in Teaching Programme scholarship, so she will be spending one day each week working with the Future Learning & Development team on enhancing her Biological Data Analysis course.

 July 2023: Katrin Clark has joined the lab as a Research Assistant, helping on kororā projects.
 Welcome Katrin!

 June 2023: Alex Cox was awarded a Bioprotection Aotearoa travel scholarship!
 She will be presenting at Queenstown Research Week -- stop by to say hello if you are there!